Municipalities of Belgium: Before 1830

 The municipalities, as an administrative division, were officially created in 1795, when the Directoire reorganised the structures of the Ancien Régime.
 The municipalities with less than 5,000 inhabitants were grouped in so-called canton municipalities.
 In 1800, these canton municipalities were abolished again and the number of autonomous municipalities became 2,776.

 Not much changed during the United Kingdom of the Netherlands, only a number of smaller municipalities were merged.

 Between 1830 and 1961

 In 1831, Belgium was divided into 2,739 municipalities, a number which remained more or less constant until 1961.
+The law of 30 March 1836 regulated municipalities and their governing bodies.
 The number of municipalities was reduced to 2,508 when the Belgian borders were recognised in 1839, as 124 municipalities were ceded to the Netherlands and another 119 municipalities became the Grand Duchy of Luxembourg (see the article Communes of Luxembourg for details).
 New municipalities were created until 1928.
 There were 2,528 municipalities in 1850, 2,572 in 1875, 2,617 in 1900 and a maximum of 2,675 in 1929.
 This also includes the municipalities of the East Cantons that were added to Belgium following the First World War.